4.3 Periods to Be Presented in Pro Forma Financial Statements

 the comparative interim period of the previous fiscal year.
 A pro forma income

-statement does not, however, need to be presented “when the historical statement
+statement should not be presented “when the historical statement of

 the pro forma income statements should be based on the registrant’s latest